Outfracture of turbinates is a procedure to break and shift the bony structures (turbinates) that line the inside wall of the nose.

 Things that may raise the risk of problems are:

 The surgical team may meet with you to talk about:

-A thin tube with a camera will be passed into your nose.
-It will allow the doctor to see inside the nose.
-Small tools will break the small bones.
+A thin tube with a camera will be passed into the nose.
+It will allow the doctor to see inside it.
+Small tools will be used to break the small bones.
 They will be pushed up to the side wall, away from the passageway.

 Soft tissue may also be thinned-out around the area.
 Bleeding can be stopped using special tools, stitches, or packing.

 Pain and swelling are common in the first few days.
 Medicine and home care help.

 Right after the procedure, the staff may give you:

 It will take about a week for swelling to go away.
 Some activities will be limited, such as heavy lifting or straining.
 You may need to delay your return to work.

 Call the doctor if you are not getting better or you have:

 If you think you have an emergency, call for medical help right away.